 I first came across the Arctic Circle Trail while researching an article on unknown treks around the world and immediately added it to my bucket list.
 This summer, rather unexpectedly, events at home meant I had some free time to fill with an expedition of my choosing.

 As such, I decided to trek the Arctic Circle Trail and eagerly set about preparing for a journey through Greenland’s wild and remote backcountry.
-It proved to be a trip like no other, comprising a vast array of emotion.
+It proved to be a trip like no other, comprising a vast array of emotions.

 Awash with ups and downs, calm and chaos, elation and dejection, here’s how my long-awaited Arctic Circle Trail trek unfolded, and unravelled.